johngeorgewright/esm.dev/README.md

       - '4873:4873'
 ```

-Now that this is running point map your modules to `localhost:3000`:
+Once the above is running point your ESM modules to `localhost:3000`:

 ```html
 <script type="importmap">